twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-18-three-knowledges-of-the-first-discourse%zh.rst

 Whatever dhamma arising and knowing with the truths are sacca ñāṇa. (i.e., this is dukkha sacca; this is samudaya sacca, etc.) It is not contemplating with insight yet.
 Whatever dhamma arising and know the four truths with the analyzing.
 These were the knowledge of Koṇḍañña in the First Discourse.
 This knowledge is knowing with the analytical knowledge of whatever arising dhamma.

 Let’s talk about the functional knowledge (kicca ñāṇa).
 This knowledge is important.
 Sacca ñāṇa is knowing in accordance with the teacher’s teachings.
-Whatever arisingdhamma is, it knows both its arising and falling away.
+Whatever arising dhamma is, it knows both its arising and falling away.
 And then it is kicca ñāṇa thoroughly knowing them as dukkha.

 There is only dukkha arising and dukkha falling away, nothing mixed up with it.
 This is knowing dukkha sacca with fully understanding (pariññaya).
 The impermanence of dukkha is the function of dhamma and knowing about it.
 The function of knowledge kicca ñāṇa is practical knowledge.
 Sacca ñāṇa is normal knowledge.